 Letting Go of Guilt: How to Manage Difficult Feelings after Moving a Loved One to Assisted Living

-Moving a loved one into assisted living can help ensure they are well cared for when you are not around.
+Moving a loved one into a popular assisted living community or a nursing home can help ensure they are well cared for when you are not around.
 But it’s difficult to make the decision if they do not wish to leave their home, and afterwards, you may find yourself struggling with feelings of guilt.

 It helps to address your feelings of guilt so that they don’t intensify and cause tension in the relationship.
 Here are some ways you can help manage those feelings and maintain a positive and loving relationship with your parents.

 Exchange negative self-talk for positive self-talk

 Studies show that talking to yourself in the third person can help you control negative emotions.
 Instead of using the word “I,” you can refer to yourself as your name.
 The use of the third person allows you to step outside yourself and remain more neutral.
 The key is that you engage in positive self-talk, not negative.
 The more positive your language, the more you build yourself up, making it easier to manage your guilty feelings.

 For example, if your name is Robert, you may say to yourself: “Robert, you did what was best for your parents’ safety.
 And now, they will be in a warm, caring environment that can address all their needs.
 Always remember, you’re a loving son.”

 An open line of communication between you and your parents can prevent misunderstandings and allow both sides to feel comfortable being honest with one another.
 When you express your feelings, you’re less likely to develop guilt.
 And when everything is out in the open, you and your parents can address potential conflict before it escalates.